turingcompl33t/turingcompl33t.github.io/_posts/2020-8-30-Coroutine-Map.md

 ---
 layout: post
-title: "Increasing Map Multi-Lookup Throughput with Coroutines"
+title: "Accelerating Map Multi-Lookup with Coroutines"
 ---

 In this post we'll explore an approach to using C++20 coroutines to hide memory stall latency when performing bulk lookup operations on a map data structure that exceeds the size of our last-level cache.